Nikolay Fyodorov (politician): Post-presidency

 On 8 September 2010, at the session of the State Council of Chuvashia, he was approved as a member of the Federation Council of Russia.

 He had been the Minister of Agriculture from 21 May 2012 until April 2015.
 Two days after his appointment he sent a letter to Mikhail Ignatyev, who was his successor as the president of Chuvashia.
 Fyodorov criticized the economic policy of Ignatyev's administration.
-From April to September 2015 Fyodorov was an advisor to the President of Russia on agroindustrial complex issues.
+From April to September 2015 Fyodorov was an advisor to the president of Russia on agroindustrial complex issues.

 In January 2014, Fyodorov arrived in Berlin for the Green Week agriculture exhibition on a business-class Cessna private jet, which was registered in Serbia.
 The photo of Fyodorov leaving the cabin was first retouched and then removed from the website of the Ministry of Agriculture.
 In March 2015 deputy chairman of the Committee on Agrarian Policy of the Chamber of Commerce and Industry Pavel Grudinin criticized Fyodorov's department for imposing transport tax on agricultural machinery operating in the fields, despite the fact that this transport is not intended to use the motorways.

 After his resign from the federal cabinet Fyodorov was appointed a member of the Federation Council from Chuvashia for the second time.
-In 2015–2020 he was the First Deputy Chairman of the Council.
+In 2015–2020 he was the First Deputy Chairman of the council.

+Sanctions

+He was sanctioned by the UK government in 2022 in relation to Russo-Ukrainian War.